OpenBuildings/jamaker/README.md

 It is heavily influenced by thoughtbot/factory_girl and implements most of their interface.

-Jelly
+Jam
 -----

-Jamaker is lightly coupled with Jelly.
+Jamaker is lightly coupled with Jam.
 Will add integration with other ORMs in the future.

 Download
 --------